The capstone project may take either of two forms:

 2) Write a research proposal, similar in length, detail, and format to an NIH R01 grant application.

 Under either option, the product must demonstrate the ability to motivate the problem and place it in a proper clinical and research context, critically appraise evidence from previous studies, and correctly use methodological concepts and skills acquired through formal course work.

 The capstone project is supervised and evaluated by a faculty mentor, and 1 course credit will be earned under EPI 600, HSERV 600, or BIOST 600, depending on the preceptor's home department.
 The candidate should identify and meet with his/her faculty preceptor to negotiate expectations about the scope and format of the final product before beginning the work.
 They may meet periodically as needed while the project is in development.
 Candidates should expect to make at least one round of revisions after review of a draft by the preceptor, and possibly additional revisions depending on the extent of the preceptor's comments.
 When the preceptor approves the final product, the capstone project is complete.

-REQUIREMENT: To receive credit for the capstone project, the preceptor must email Epidemiology Program Office (email@example.com) to confirm acceptable project completion.
+REQUIREMENT: To receive credit for the capstone project, the preceptor must email Epidemiology Student Academic Services (email@example.com) to confirm acceptable project completion.